replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 Your Perspective on the Install
 ===============================

-You've just run through the customer experience of installing Slackernews with the Replicated Embedded Cluster.
+You've just run through the customer experience of installing SlackerNews with the Replicated Embedded Cluster.
 Before we wrap up the lab, let's take a moment to see the how this new instance looks on the Replicated Vendor portal.
 Knowing what happened when your customer installed is an important piece of